jdockerty/interpreter-in-go/NOTES.md

 ### Lexical Analysis

-The source itself would be difficult to work with, inputting a programming language in order to then have another programming language execute certain actions.
+The source itself would be difficult to work with, inputting a programming language in order to then have another programming language execute certain actions that are provided by the interpreted language.

-Our source will move through 2 phases, before an "actions" are done from our code.
+Our source will move through 2 phases, before any "actions" are executed from our code.

 The first step is to turn our source into "tokens", this is the process known as *lexical analysis* and is done by a lexer (sometimes known as a tokeniser or scanner).
 These tokens are very small, categorisable data structures which can be